Hugs on a Plate

 Variations

 There are so many fun ways to switch up this Buddha Bowl!
-One variation is to make it a vegan Buddha bowl by swapping the chicken for tofu.
+One variation is to make it vegan by swapping the chicken for tofu.
 You can fry or bake the tofu until it’s crispy, and it still absorbs all the flavors from the dressing.

 Another option is to add sweet potatoes.
 Roast them until they’re soft and caramelized for a sweet, hearty addition to the bowl.
 They go perfectly with the spicy ginger-sesame dressing.